Indoguy/S7_3dPreviewer/README.md

-# 3D Previewer
+# 3D Previewer :eyes:
 This is a previewer for 3D models.
 It will serve the 3D print platform at Fontys, by previewing the models in the queue.
-You can see an example of the library in a different use, here http://www.tiesfa.com/3dGrid/index.html

 ## Getting Started